skx/rss2email/README.md

 By default the emails are sent using a template file which is embedded in the application.
 You can override the template by creating the file `~/.rss2email/email.tmpl`, if that is present then it will be used instead of the default.

-If you're a developer who wishes to submit changes to the embedded version you should carry out the three-step process to make your change live:
+If you're a developer who wishes to submit changes to the embedded version you should carry out the three-step process to make your change.

-* Edit `data/email.tmpl`
-* Run [implant](https://github.com/skx/implant) to regenerate the embedded version of that file in `static.go`
+* First of all edit `data/email.tmpl`, this is the source of the template.
+* Next run the [implant](https://github.com/skx/implant) tool.
+  * This is responsible for reading the file, and embedding it into the file `static.go`, which is then included in the binary when the project is compiled.
 * Rebuild the application to update the embedded copy `go build .`
+  * This will ensure that the changes you made to `data/email.tmpl` are actually contained within your binary, and will be used the next time you launch it.

-You can view the default template via:
+You can view the default template via the following command:

     $ rss2email list -template

+The default template contains a brief header documenting the available fields, and functions, which you can use.
+As the template uses the standard Golang [text/template](https://golang.org/pkg/text/template/) facilities you can be pretty creative with it!

 # Github Setup